16strands/SystemsHW/HW5/README.md

       -s    server address: this is the server we're going to listen to -p    port: this is the port we'll listen to

+make sure to use cache_server with a maxmem arg of 17670000 for the hit rate to replicate the paper!

 ### TCP Server